chaoren/vim-wordmotion/README.md

 Caveats
 =======

 There are some special cases with how Vim's word motions work.
-Not sure if they should be reproduced in this plugin.
 E.g.,
 ```
 Vim: